heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 # Conclusion

-We saw a couple of papers and interesting ideas from the CLIP research branch that show us how to train state of the art image encoders in 2025.
-Mainly by using unsupervised or semi-supervised training methods together with large amounts of noisy data and lots of compute together with some clever engineering (softmax vs sigmoid).
+We saw a stream of papers and interesting ideas from the CLIP research branch that show us how to train state of the art image encoders in 2025.
+This is done by using unsupervised or semi-supervised training methods together with large amounts of noisy data, lots of compute and some clever engineering (softmax vs sigmoid).

 ## Final Thoughts